permutationlock/path_coloring_bgl/src/path_coloring/README.md

  [boost::iterator_property_map](http://www.boost.org/doc/libs/1_64_0/libs/property_map/doc/iterator_property_map.html)
  for all property maps.
 See *src/examples/* for full example code.

-# Path List Coloring
+# Path List-Coloring

-We implement an algorithm to path list-color a plane graph given color lists of size 3 or more for each vertex, based on proofs by Hartman and Skrekovski.
+We implement an algorithm to path list-color a plane graph given color lists of size *3* or more for each vertex, based on proofs by Hartman and Skrekovski.

 ## hartman_skrekovski_color.hpp